 - Be accepted into the Honors Program

-- Submit a typed response to the question below by Wednesday, March 1, 2017
+- Submit a response to one of the options below by Friday, February 28, 2020

 Honors Program Scholarship Application

 Your Honors Program application will be reviewed as part of the scholarship selection process.
 Additionally, select one of the following options to include with your Honors Program application to be considered for an Honors Scholarship: